-To remove the seal assembly (3), remove the grease cup and piping (15, 16 and 17) from the seal plate (34).
+To remove the seal assembly (3), remove the grease cup and piping (13, 15 and 16) from the seal plate (34).
 Remove the hardware (35 and 36), and slide the seal plate and seal parts off the shaft as a single unit.
 Be careful not to drop or damage any seal parts.
-Remove the seal plate gasket (39).
+Remove the seal plate gasket (40).

+Remove the seal spacer washer (75) from the shaft.
 Carefully remove the stationary and rotating seal elements, packing rings, seal spring, and shaft sleeve from the seal plate.
-Remove the seal spacer washer (66) from the shaft.

-The seal assembly may be removed without completely disassembling the pump by removing the impeller though the back cover opening and using a stiff wire with a hooked end to pull the seal parts out of the seal plate.
+The seal assembly may be removed without completely disassembling the pump by removing the impeller through the back cover opening and using a pair of stiff wires with hooked ends to pull the seal parts out of the seal plate.

-Inspect the seal liner (65) for wear or grooves which could cause leakage or damage to the seal packing rings.
+Inspect the seal liner (74) for wear or grooves which could cause leakage or damage to the seal packing rings.
 The seal liner is a press fit in the seal plate, and does not normally require replacement.
 If replacement is necessary, see Seal Reassembly And Installation.